datastax/nodejs-driver/doc/coding-rules/README.md

 ## Prepared statements

 Using prepared statements provides multiple benefits.
 A prepared statement is parsed and prepared on the Cassandra nodes and is ready for future execution.
-When binding parameters, only they (and the query id) are sent over the wire.
+When binding parameters are provided, only they (and the query id) are sent over the wire.
 These performance gains add up when using the same queries (with different parameters) repeatedly.
 Additionally, when preparing, the driver retrieves information about the parameter types which allows an accurate mapping between a JavaScript type and a CQL type.